 The University’s Human Resources Office (6054 S. Drexel Ave., 773-702-8900) lists job postings.
 Interested people should visit the office, submit a resume, and complete an application.
 Employment counselors are also available for individual appointments.
 Full-time positions on campus are listed in The Chronicle and on the University web page at hrservices.uchicago.edu/jobs/index.shtml.

 The Law School Administrative Manager, Administration A206, can forward spouse or partner resumes to other departments on campus that might be hiring.

 Faculty members post notices for research assistants throughout the year.
 In addition, most faculty members hire a research assistant for the summer.
 Interested students should check the OCS job postings database and the Administrative Notices Bulletin Board (above the mail folders).
 You also may approach a faculty member for whom you are particularly interested in working.

 Clerkships provide graduates with writing experience and insights into the judicial decision-making process.
-Over the past several years, approximately 20-30% of each graduating class obtained a judicial clerkship at some point.
+Over the past several years, approximately 20-30% of each graduating class obtained a judicial clerkship at some point, either immediately following graduation or after working.
 Following an initial judicial clerkship, some graduates elect a second judicial clerkship.
-Over the past decade, from October Term 2002 to October Term 2012, the Law School has placed 27 alumni in Supreme Court clerkships among 10 different justices.
-From October Term 1992 to October Term 2012, the Law School has had 77 clerks at the Court.
+Over the past decade, from October Term 2002 to October Term 2012, the Law School has placed 29 alumni in Supreme Court clerkships among 10 different justices.
+From October Term 1992 to October Term 2013, the Law School has had 80 clerks at the Court.

 The Office of Career Services and the Faculty Clerkship Committee coordinate meetings with students interested in pursuing clerkships, advise students about opportunities and strategies, and provide students with mail-merge data used to prepare applications.